Islam in Germany: Islamic fundamentalism and Salafism

-In July 2010, Germany outlawed the Internationale Humanitäre Hilfsorganisation e.V.
-(IHH Germany), saying it had used donations to support Hamas, which is considered by the European Union and Germany to be a terrorist organization, while presenting their activities to donors as humanitarian help.
-German Interior Minister Thomas de Maiziere said, "Donations to so-called social welfare groups belonging to Hamas, such as the millions given by IHH, actually support the terror organization Hamas as a whole."
-IHH e.V. was believed by the German Authorities to have collected money in mosques and to have sent $8.3 million to organizations related to Hamas.
+In July 2010, Germany banned the Internationale Humanitäre Hilfsorganisation e.V.
+(IHH Germany), accusing it of using donations to fund Hamas, which is considered by Germany to be a terrorist organization.
+German Interior Minister Thomas de Maiziere stated that donations to IHH, presented as humanitarian aid, actually supported Hamas.
+Authorities believed IHH collected funds and sent $8.3 million to Hamas-linked organizations.